Livia Rothkirchen: Early life and education

 Rothkirchen was born to a Jewish family in Veľká Sevljuš in the province of Subcarpathian Rus, then part of Czechoslovakia (later part of Ukraine).
 She attended the gymnasium in Khust.
 In 1938 Nazi Germany annexed the Sudeten region of Czechoslovakia with the assent of major European states.
 Carpathian Ruthenia, including Veľká Sevljuš, was annexed by Hungary in March 1939.
 Germany then dismembered Czechoslovakia, replacing it with the Protectorate of Bohemia and Moravia and a nominally independent Slovak state, which collaborated with the Nazis.
 In all three areas, harsh regulations were imposed on Jewish citizens, most of whom were ultimately deported and killed.
-Rothkirchen and her family were deported to the Auschwitz concentration camp in May 1944 by the Hungarian authories; her parents did not survive.
+Rothkirchen and her family were deported to the Auschwitz concentration camp in May 1944 by the Hungarian authorities; her parents did not survive.

 After the war, Rothkirchen and her three sisters moved to Prague, where she studied Russian and English language and literature at Charles University, obtaining her PhD in 1949 for a thesis on the English playwright and novelist J. B. Priestley, Modern England in the Light of J. B. Priestley's Plays.